-Citing delay, Amaya founder David Baazov wants insider-trading case dismissed
+Citing delays, Amaya founder David Baazov wants insider-trading case dismissed

 She says the result has been a "piecemeal, disorganized and tardy disclosure of the evidence," including 16 million items of data released to the defence in mid-September.

-The development marks a new turn in Canada's largest-ever insider-trading case before the evidence against Mr. Baazov gets a public airing, exposing the difficulties of investigating and prosecuting this type of corporate crime.
+The development marks a new turn in one of Canada's biggest insider trading cases before the evidence against Mr. Baazov gets a public airing, exposing the difficulties of investigating and prosecuting this type of corporate crime.

 It also calls into question the limits of a fragmented provincial securities regulatory system with a poor record of policing suspicious price runups in Canadian stocks ahead of deal news.